TheRIS0/Event-Management-Backend/README.md

 ## Technologies Used

-* Laravel: A PHP framework for web artisans.
+- Laravel: A PHP framework for web artisans.
-* MySQL: A relational database management system.
+- MySQL: A relational database management system.
-* Composer: Dependency management for PHP.
+- Composer: Dependency management for PHP.
-* PHP: The scripting language for backend development.
+- PHP: The scripting language for backend development.

 ## Installation

 ***Prerequisites:***

-*PHP installed on your machine.
+-PHP installed on your machine.

-*Composer installed on your machine.
+-Composer installed on your machine.

-*MySQL installed and running.
+-MySQL installed and running.

 ## Steps